-I am a third-year student at the National University of Natural Medicine enrolled in the Doctorate of Naturopathic Medicine, Master of Science in Nutrition, and Naturopathic Midwifery programs.
+I am a fourth-year student at the National University of Natural Medicine enrolled in the Doctorate of Naturopathic Medicine, Master of Science in Nutrition, and Naturopathic Midwifery programs.
 I have a BS in health science and a minor in biblical studies.

 I did not expect to pursue a career in medicine—I planned on being a music teacher.
 Read the story here.
 Like many drawn to Naturopathic medicine, as a patient, I experienced the pit-falls of the standard medical paradigm and felt deeply dissatisfied with my own care.
 Despite many doctors and interventions, I did not get better and searched for alternatives to standard methods of treatment.